Position

 How much does a Case Manager make?

-Case Managers play a vital role in helping people navigate complex systems.
-They work in various settings, including healthcare, social services, and insurance.
-Their job involves coordinating care and resources for clients.
-The average yearly salary for a Case Manager is around $53,217.
-This figure can vary based on experience, location, and the specific industry.
+Case managers play a vital role in helping people navigate complex systems.
+They work with clients to create care plans and connect them with resources.
+The average yearly salary for a case manager is around $53,522.
+This salary can vary based on experience, location, and the type of organization they work for.

 View Case Manager jobs nearby